+Student name: Class/Year group SEN/LAC/CP/CIN/TAF/ other (please circle) Other persons present:

+Report

-Student name: Class/Year group SEN/LAC/CP/CIN I/TAF/ other (please circle) Other persons present: Report Data of insident/concern/d Time of inci d a m + / a a m a a m = / dia al a a m = Reported by Date of incident/concern/d sciosure Time of inci dent/concern/disclosure Dataila afinaidant/aanaa - /- /- displayment Details of incident/concer dent or concern you have, including the v of any injuries (use body map on reverse) information and any othe tilles, observations.
-If cidde offiy factual Ensure you record the voi ce of the child/young person.
-You can us capital letters to demo onstrate the exact wording.
+Reported by Date of incident/concern/disclosure Time of incident/concern/disclosure Details of incident/concern/disclosure Provide details of the incident or concern you have, including the wording used by the child/young person.
+Include the location, description of any injuries (use body map on reverse), times, observations.
+Include only factual information and any other relevant details.
+Ensure you record the voice of the child/young person.
+You can use capital letters to demonstrate the exact wording.
+5

-Print reporter name Signature Date and Time of report DSL Response agreed actions and out comes gencies/parents/carers etc. as well as any referrals made as well as dates and times.
+Print reporter name Signature Date and Time of report DSL Response agreed actions and outcomes Include notes from discussions with agencies/parents/carers etc. as well as any referrals made as well as dates and times.
 Ensure to include reasons for decisions made.
 DSL name(s) Signature Date